commontype-standard/commontype/00-overview.md

 This "CommonType" document has three purposes:

-* To provide a formal description of the OpenType font format.
+* To provide a formal description of commonly used font formats.
-* To describe best practices, methods and algorithms for producing and consuming font information in OpenType format.
+* To describe best practices, methods and algorithms for producing and consuming font information.
-* To provide a possible way forward for development of the OpenType font format.
+* To provide a possible way forward for development of a new font format.

 Related documentation
 ---------------------